nigelhorne/smtp-proxy/README.md

 # Simple SMTP Proxy
 - Blocks e-mails from certain countries;
-- Accepts e-mails for a number of domains, and forwards to one main domain.
+- Accepts e-mails for a number of domains, and forwards to one main domain;
+- Checks e-mails via ClamAV.

 # TODO
-- Put through ClamAV and SpamAssassin, verify SPF and DKIM;
+- Put through SpamAssassin, verify SPF and DKIM;
+- Support TCP connections to ClamAV;
-- Forward spams to catch-all address;
+- Forward spams and viruses to catch-all address;
-- Only allow connections from a list of given IP addresses.
+- Only allow connections from a list of IP addresses.

 # AUTHOR
 Nigel Horne, `<njh at bandsman.co.uk>`